mtoohey31/carbon-cv/README.md

-# carbon-cv
+# carbon-resume

 A tool for generating resumes from yaml.
-See `carbon-cv --help` for usage.
+See `carbon-resume --help` for usage.